mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Summon four copies of a random **Battle Pet** in a 2x2 area.

 name:     Plasma Storm
-text:     Give all minions Grow -2/-2.
+text:     Give all minions **Shrink** -2⚔️/-2❤️.

 name:     Spirit Harvester
 text:     At the end of your turn, deal 1 damage to all other minions.

 name:     Unstable Leviathan
-text:     **Grow** -3/-3.
+text:     **Shrink** -3⚔️/-3❤️.
 This effect cannot be dispelled.

 name:     Visionar
-text:     Whenever any player draws a card, this minion gains +1/+1.
+text:     Whenever any player draws a card, this minion gains +1⚔️/+1❤️.

 name:     Armada
 text:     **Blood Surge**: Deal 5 damage to the closest enemy.